 Students who enter BCON with prior coursework or life experiences which appear to fulfill a required course in the typical curriculum plan may seek credit for prior learning.
-It is the student's responsibility to provide supporting evidence which may include, but is not limited to syllabi, course outlines, resume or curriculum vita.
+It is the student's responsibility to provide supporting evidence which may include, but is not limited to portfolio, narrative, syllabi, course outlines, resume or curriculum vita.
 If credit for prior learning is granted, the student is excused from taking the course.
-Credit for the equivalent course will appear as advanced standing on the transcript.
+Credit for the equivalent course will appear as Prior Learning (PL) on the transcript.